lyz-code/blue-book/docs/roadmap_adjustment.md

 It can be done differently at different moments:

-- When you create a new task:
+- When you create a new action:
-  - Decide what do you want to achieve when the task is finished.
+  - Decide what do you want to achieve when the action is finished.
-  - Create a descriptive task title.
+  - Create a descriptive action title.
   - Analyze the possible ways to arrive to that outcome.
 Try to assess different solutions before choosing one.
   - Create a list of [refined steps](#step-refinement) for each of them.